harunmioc/System-for-identification-and-counting-of-pattern-repetitions-on-images-of-different-materials/README.md

 Two datasets were used:
 - **Internal dataset**: 22 high-res images (BMP), magnifications: x100, x250, x500
 - **Public Kaggle dataset**: 315 labeled images (PNG), stainless steel microstructure at x500 magnification

+---

+## 📓 Additional Notebook: `Computer Vision Grain Segmentation.ipynb`

+This notebook contains the **complete preprocessing workflow** for preparing the internal microscopic image dataset.
+It focuses on generating **pseudo ground truth masks** for segmentation and counting tasks.
+The images originally had no annotations.

+### Key steps performed in the notebook:

+- Loading and visual inspection of high-resolution `.bmp` images
+- Applying **CLAHE** (Contrast Limited Adaptive Histogram Equalization) to enhance local contrast
+- Smoothing with **Gaussian blur** to reduce noise
+- **Otsu thresholding** for automatic binarization
+- **Morphological operations** (closing, dilation, opening) to refine and clean the binary masks
+- Removing small connected components (noise) based on area threshold
+- Generating final **binary masks** used as pseudo labels for training and evaluation
+- Saving the masks to disk for later use in model training

+### Purpose of the notebook:

+- Build a reproducible pipeline for working with unlabeled, internal datasets
+- Generate consistent and usable pseudo ground truth for segmentation models
+- Serve as an explainable preprocessing baseline for future experiments

+This notebook is a critical step in enabling the model to learn without manually annotated masks.

 ### Preprocessing Steps:
 - CLAHE (contrast enhancement)